wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 ## Structure of the routing table

 The routing table is a data structure that maps address prefixes to next-hops, pairs of the form (interface, address).
-Sometimes this resolution is "recursive" - the next-hop may itself be a prefix that requires further resolution to map to the outgoing interface and L2 address.
 In traditional next-hop routing, the routing table maps IPv4 prefixes to IPv4 next hops, and IPv6 addresses to IPv6 next hops.
-With v4-via-v6 routing, the routing table is extended so that a prefix (IPv4 or IPv6) may map to either an IPv4 or an IPv6 next hop.
+With v4-via-v6 routing, the routing table is extended so that an IPv4 prefix  may map to an IPv6 next hop.

+Resolution may be recursive: the next-hop may itself be a prefix that requires further resolution to map to the outgoing interface and L2 address.
+V4-via-v6 routing does not prevent recursive resolution.

 ## Operation of the forwarding plane